Combinatorial Multi-Access Coded Caching: Improved Rate-Memory Trade-off with Coded Placement: Introduction

-In this paper, we study the combinatorial multi-access setting introduced in \cite{MKR2} and make the following technical contributions: \begin{itemize} \item In \cite{MKR2}, the authors proposed a combinatorial MACC scheme that achieves the optimal rate under uncoded placement.
-However, in the scheme in \cite{MKR2}, a user get multiple copies of the same subfile from different caches that it accesses.
-In order to remove that redundancy, we introduce an MDS code-based coded placement technique.
-The coded subfiles transmitted in the delivery phase of our proposed scheme (Scheme 1) remain the same as the transmissions in the scheme in \cite{MKR2}.
-Thereby, our proposed scheme in Theorem \ref{thm:scheme1} achieves the same rate as the scheme in \cite{MKR2} at a lesser cache memory value.
-For every $M>N/C$, Scheme 1 outperforms the scheme in \cite{MKR2} in terms of the rate achieved. \item For $0\leq M\leq N/C$, Scheme 1 has the same rate as the scheme in \cite{MKR2}.
+\item For $0\leq M\leq N/C$, Scheme 1 has the same rate as the MKR scheme.
 Thus we present another achievability result for the combinatorial MACC scheme in Theorem \ref{thm:scheme2}.
-The new coding scheme (Scheme 2) achieves the rate $N-CM$ for $0\leq M\leq \frac{N-\binom{C-1}{r}}{C}$, which is strictly less than the optimal scheme with uncoded placement when the number of files with the server is no more than the number of users in the system.
+The new coding scheme (Scheme 2) achieves the rate $N-CM$ for $0\leq M\leq \frac{N-\binom{C-1}{r}}{C}$, which is strictly less than the rate achieved by the optimal scheme with uncoded placement when the number of files with the server is no more than the number of users in the system.
 In effect, by employing coding in the placement phase, we brought down the rate (except at $M=N/C$) further compared to the optimal scheme under uncoded placement. \item We derive an information-theoretic lower bound on the optimal rate-memory trade-off of the combinatorial MACC scheme (Theorem \ref{lowerbound}).
+To obtain this lower bound, we consider a scenario of decoding the entire server library at the user-end using multiple transmissions.
+In order to bound the uncertainty in those transmissions, we make use of an information-theoretic inequality (\textit{Han's inequality}) given in \cite{Han}.
+Han's inequality was originally used in the context of coded caching in \cite{STC,SeT}.
+Our bounding technique is similar to the approach used in \cite{STC} and \cite{NaR2}, where lower bounds were derived for the dedicated cache scheme and the MACC scheme with cyclic wrap-around, respectively.
 While deriving the lower bound, we do not impose any restriction on the placement phase.
 Thus, the lower bound is applicable even if the scheme employs coding in the placement phase.

-By using the derived lower bound, we show that Scheme 1 is optimal for higher values of $M$, specifically when $\frac{M}{N}\geq \frac{\binom{C}{r}-1}{\binom{C}{r}}$ (Theorem \ref{optimality1}).
+\item By using the derived lower bound, we show that Scheme 1 is optimal for higher values of $M$, specifically when $\frac{M}{N}\geq \frac{\binom{C}{r}-1}{\binom{C}{r}}$ (Theorem \ref{optimality1}).
 Further, we show that Scheme 2 is optimal when $N\leq \binom{C}{r}$ (Theorem \ref{optimality2}).
+In addition, we show that when $r=2$ and $N\geq K$, the rate-memory trade-off given by Scheme 1 is within a constant multiplicative factor, 21, of the information-theoretic optimal rate-memory trade-off (Theorem \ref{r=2gap}).

 \end{itemize}